mbizhani/Dockage/Image/OpenVPN.Proxy/README.md

 PASSWORD
 ```

-You can start your vpn/proxy container executing following command
+You can start your vpn/proxy container executing following command just
 inside the directory having two previous files:

 ```